bitrat/PyGallRest/README.md

-<h1>Gallagher Mobile Credential – Self Service application<h1>
+# Gallagher Mobile Credential – Self Service application

-This application consists of a:
+This application consists of:

+## Vue.js Front-end

-* Vue.js Front-end – where users can login, register and reset their password, in order to receive a mobile credential for a specified time (10 minutes – this time is adjustable)
+where users can login, register and reset their password, in order to receive a mobile credential for a specified time (10 minutes – this time is adjustable)

+## Flask Back-end

-* Flask Back-end – this processes the user front-end requests and checks the users access group and whether they are an authorized user
+this processes the user front-end requests and checks the users access group and whether they are an authorized user

-* Gallagher Access Control system - REST API – cardholder licensable feature – updates authorized cardholder Personal Data Fields so they can be sent a mobile credential
+## Gallagher Access Control system

+REST API – cardholder licensable feature – updates authorized cardholder Personal Data Fields so they can be sent a mobile credential

-<h2>Getting Started<h2>
+# Getting Started

-<h3>Install and setup Gallagher<h3>
+## Install and setup Gallagher

 * create a REST client (= API key), enable REST port 8094, create cert thumbprint, set client cert (pin it)

 * create Access Group(s), PDFs, Users

-<h3>Install and setup Vue.js<h3>
+## Install and setup Vue.js
 Create simple-auth Project – axios to send front-end requests to Flask app

 * Navigate into PyGallRest\simple-auth Project folder